AndrewHakmi/Nexus/How-to-run-Auto-GPT.md

 ## Congratulations,
 you almost made your first step to becoming an AI-whisperer.
 Depending on the istallation you have chosen, you can find the information on how to run your auto-GPT for the first time below:

+> We all like to dive in.
+But this is an advanced alien spacecraft 🚁.
+Luckily our core-devs have provided a manual!
+> Remember to check the docs folder in your installation for even more guidance

 # With Docker:

 Easiest is to use docker-compose.